bitmoremedia/mygi/README.md

 ## Deployments

-Run the following command to deploy your local version of the **public** code to the github pages branch
+Run the following command to deploy code to the github pages branch - the script will:

+- empty the 'public' directory
+- copy files from '_public' to 'public'
+- generate the GI markdown pages (mentioned above)
+- run the gatsby build process
+- publish to the gh-pages branch

 ```
 $ npm run deploy